 The EPA's Role

-The EPA assessed the DMP against the EPA Dredge Guideline 2020, and has provided its approval of the DMP and dredge trial.
+The EPA assessed the DMP against the EPA Dredge Guideline 2020, and provided its approval of the DMP and dredge trial.

 <span class="translation_missing" title="translation missing: en.projects.blog_posts.show.load_comment_text">Load Comment Text</span>